After Yahoo deal, challenges abound for Alibaba

 "With the Yahoo share disposal and the plans laid out for it, Alibaba's management team can focus more on the core business itself," said JPMorgan's Wei.

 Bankers said Alibaba's strong earnings growth - EBITDA is close to $1 billion - values the group at $30-$35 billion and is likely to at least treble in the next 3-4 years.
-By contrast, Baidu Inc (BIDU.O), China's Google (GOOG.O) equivalent, is currently valued at $42 billion.
+By contrast, Baidu Inc, China's Google equivalent, is currently valued at $42 billion.

 UNDER FIRE